dkosmari/Papaya-HUD/README.md

 > in case the game/app crashes when the HUD is turned on.
 The settings are only saved when
 > using the plugin config menu.

 The HUD color is also configurable.
+You can press **Y** while changing the color, to switch between RGB and hex mode.

+> Note that any option can be reset back to the default value by pressing **X** while
+> editing it.

 ## Building